 Vacuum cleaner is good to clean this flooring due to its smooth surfaces.
 The water resistance allows you to use spray mops along with the other liquid cleaners fearlessly.

 Cons of SPC Flooring

 There are only two cons of SPC flooring; price and selection.
-You know the top notch luxury vinyl flooring is expensive, however, SPC flooring is much more expensive.
+You know the top notch luxury vinyl flooring is expensive, however, from reviews, SPC flooring is much more expensive.
 Actually, it is not uncommon to see the price of this flooring type in $4.00 to $7.00 per square foot.

 Since it is a new variant, it is quite hard to find.
 It is even difficult to track it down locally.
 However, it is just easy to find SPC flooring online.